Deiiji/MagiC-Atari-Mac/README.md

 # Sources for Atari and Related

-This repository shall hold my sources for Atari and related computers, i.e. 68k code running inside a real machine or in an emulator:
+This repository is holding my sources for Atari and related computers, i.e. 68k code running inside a real machine or in an emulator:

 * TOS
 * KAOS (my improved TOS variant with more than 80 bugs removed)